blinkboxbooks/objective-c-style-guide/README.md

  // do stuff
 }
 else if(someOtherBooleanValue){
- // do something
+ // do something else
 }
 else{
- // do other
+ // do other things
 }
 ```